US STOCKS-Wall St pauses after recent surge, Walgreens slides on profit warning

 “Incrementally better-than-expected data might move this market higher, which was not the case in today’s durable goods number.”

-Despite coming under pressure, the S&P 500 is 2.4% away from a record closing high hit in late September, held back by trade uncertainties, the Federal Reserve’s plans to end monetary policy tightening, Britain’s chaotic exit from the European Union and concerns about corporate profit growth.
+Despite coming under pressure, the S&P 500 is only 2.2% below a record closing high hit in late September as the Federal Reserve has paused interest-rate hikes and investors have grown optimistic about a resolution to the U.S.-China trade dispute.

+“There are reassuring signs that the global economy isn’t tumbling into a recession,” said Kate Warne, investment strategist at Edward Jones in St. Louis.
+“But it’s not sufficient to have economic growth.
+We also need earnings growth.”

 Airline stocks got a lift from Delta Air Lines Inc’s better-than-expected first-quarter profit forecast.
-Its shares jumped 6.5%, while the Dow Jones US Airlines index was up 3.2%.
+Its shares jumped 6.6%, while the Dow Jones US Airlines index advanced 3.0%.

-Declining issues outnumbered advancers for a 1.71-to-1 ratio on the NYSE and a 1.30-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancing ones on the NYSE by a 1.27-to-1 ratio; on Nasdaq, a 1.17-to-1 ratio favored decliners.

-The S&P index recorded 31 new 52-week highs and two new lows, while the Nasdaq recorded 44 new highs and 33 new lows.
-(Reporting by Sruthi Shankar in Bengaluru and Amy Caren Daniel; Editing by Shounak Dasgupta)
+The S&P 500 posted 35 new 52-week highs and four new lows; the Nasdaq Composite recorded 46 new highs and 39 new lows.
+(Reporting by April Joyner; Additional reporting by Sruthi Shankar in Bengaluru and Amy Caren Daniel; Editing by Shounak Dasgupta and Andrea Ricci)